Ashley Roberts: 2010–2018: Breakthrough on British television

 In February 2010, Roberts announced her departure from the group in pursuit of acting and solo music.
 Her first solo release, a beat-driven cover of "Theme from A Summer Place," was released in September through B-Sharp Records and Saguaro Road Rhythm (SRR), part of Saguaro Road Records.

 In 2012, Roberts signed to Cherry Red Records and released her debut single, "Yesterday" in November.
 The release coincided with her participation in the twelfth series of the British reality show I'm a Celebrity...Get Me Out of Here!, finishing as the runner-up.
 Although initially hesitant to participate, Roberts’ appearance on the show elevated her profile in the UK, establishing her as one of the breakout stars of that series and leading to subsequent television and commercial opportunities.
-The following year Roberts signed up as judge on the eight series of Dancing on Ice and became a presenter on Ant & Dec's Saturday Night Takeaway, regularly appearing throughout the show to help judge the Ant vs Dec challenges and various other competitions.
-Furthermore she made regular appearances on This Morning and became the face the online boutique, KEY Fashion.
+The following year Roberts signed up as judge on the eighth series of Dancing on Ice and became a presenter on Ant & Dec's Saturday Night Takeaway, regularly appearing throughout the show to help judge the Ant vs Dec challenges and various other competitions.
+Furthermore, she made regular appearances on This Morning and became the face the online boutique, KEY Fashion.

 In early 2014, Roberts continued her role as a judge on ninth and final series of Dancing on Ice.
 Later she released her first fragrance Ashley by Ashley Roberts, and launched a Spring/Summer 2014 collection for KEY Fashion.
 In May, she released her debut album's lead single, "Clockwork", a power ballad with "soaring strings, pounding drums and ethereal chant."
 It failed to enter the top 100 in the UK Singles Chart.
 A second single, "Woman Up", followed in August.
 The album titled, Butterfly Effect, was released on the following month.
 Nick Duerden of The Independent described it as a "airy and catchy" pop album, incorporating themes of female empowerment reminiscent to Katy Perry’s musical style.
 Released to little fanfare, it failed to reach the top 100 of the UK Albums Chart.
 She participated in Ant & Dec's Takeaway on Tour, hosting the Ant vs. Dec segment for a total of 34 shows between August 6 and September 13.
 The following year she was a contestant in The Jump where she was eliminated in the second week.

 Roberts took over the hosting of the travel and lifestyle program 1st Look starting on January 9, 2016, on NBC owned-and-operated stations nationwide.
 She hosted the show until 2018, and was nominated for Outstanding Travel and Adventure Program at the 45th Daytime Emmy Awards.
-Named after her middle name, Roberts launched Allyn, a women’s footwear brand for spring 2017.
+Named after her middle name, Roberts launched Allyn, a women's footwear brand for spring 2017.
 In September 2018, she was paired with professional partner, Pasha Kovalev for series 16 of Strictly Come Dancing.
 Her casting attracted criticism from viewers who felt her professional dance experience was unfair to the other contestants.
 Despite the controversy, Roberts would end up being the show's highest scored contestant and was announced as one of the runner-ups of the series.